ForgeL4bs/ReFrame/readme.md

 * `video_path` (**Required**): The path to the video file you want to extract frames from.
 * `output_dir` (**Required**): The directory where you want to save the extracted frames.
 This directory will be created if it doesn't exist.
 * `-f, --format` (Optional): The format of the output frames.
 Can be either png or jpg.
 Default is png.
 * `-fps, --fps` (Optional): The number of frames per second to extract.
-If not specified, all frames will be extracted. (**Note: this is calculated based on the FPS of your input video, check out the code in extract_frames.py.**)
+If not specified, all frames will be extracted. (**Note: this is calculated based on the FPS of your input video so use it if you really want, for more clarity check out the code in extract_frames.py.**)

 ## Usage